cwru-sdle/CEMENTO/docs/_sources/user-guide-pages/scripting.rst.txt

 * **preprocessing** - contains functions that deal with cleaning and organizing terms prior to use in other functions.
 * **transforms** - deals with data transformations, aggregations and splitting for both final and intermediate data.
-* **filters** - some functions that filter data that ended up being reused across modules.
 * **io** - handles file or data loading from file or library sources.
 * **constants** - contains fixed constants and definitions for dataclasses and enums.